 Credit: @wunderlust on Instagram

 Sculpture, nature, and architecture, oh my!
 Art Omi (pictured), the 120-acre sculpture and architecture park in Ghent is the perfect venue to enjoy the warm weather and wake up your senses.
 Larger-than-life sculpture pieces scatter the wide open fields, begging you to pose and play with them.
 The Hudson Valley’s other famous sculpture park, Storm King is also open for the season.
 Further west, in the mountains of Chautauqua-Allegany you’ll discover over 250 large-scale sculptures at Griffis Sculpture Park, one of America's largest and oldest sculpture parks.
-From May 19-22, New York City will also host the Frieze Art Fair, showcasing over 65 galleries from across the globe at The Shed.
-For outdoor performance art, the Public Theater presents Shakespeare in the Park, beginning in late May through summer–and it’s completely free to attend!
+Discover more art in nature with our guide to New York's sculpture parks and gardens.
+From May 17-21, New York City will also host the Frieze Art Fair, showcasing over 65 galleries from across the globe at The Shed.
+For outdoor performance art, the Public Theater presents Shakespeare in the Park with the classic hit drama Hamlet running from June 8-August 6–and it’s completely free to attend!

 8. Plan a Hot Air Balloon Ride & See the Annual Red, White & Blue Balloon Rally (Various Regions)